The history of the family de Hercé and their maison in Ville de Mayenne, mirrors the history of France

 Feb 1794 the nuns of the adjacent Daughters of Calvary Convent were expelled and their property confiscated, some fled others took refuge in local homes.
 The Convent was immediately sold to raise funds for the revolution.
 Twelve of the remaining nuns are sentenced to death, & imprisoned in what was now the former l'Hotel de Hercé.
 They refused to swear an oath to the Revolution Military Commission Constitution and were sentenced to death.

 March 1794 The new government establish guillotines in large towns across the region.
-In ville Mayenne it was located directly outside L'Hotel de Hercé.
+In Ville Mayenne, it was located directly outside L'Hotel de Hercé.
 The spot marked today by the stature of Cardinal de Cheverus located now in green gardens, the Square was renamed in the 19thc to his memory.
-The nuns from their Hercé prison, could attend all the executions, knowing that their turn would come.
-Four were executed the remainder were pardoned, following the intervention of people of Mayenne.
-The back garden of L'Hotel de Hercé was once part of the convent land.
-We enjoy the view of the restored convent chapel from the garden of l'Hotel de Hercé.
-The convents history is forever tied to L'Hotel de Herce.
+The nuns from their Hercé prison could view the executions.
+Four of the nuns were executed, becoming Catholic martyrs, following the intervention of people of Mayenne the remainder were pardoned.
+We enjoy the view of the restored 17thc convent chapel from the garden of l'Hotel de Hercé.

-In late 1794 the Madams de Hercé were released after many pleas for clemency from friends & supporters.
-Another of the Barons Aunts a nun nursing the Vendée rebellion wounded died after contracting an infection.
+In late 1794 the Madams de Hercé was released after many pleas for clemency from friends & supporters.

-March 1816 returning from england Louis de Hercé is elected the first Mayor of Mayenne, serving until 1830.
+March 1816 Louis de Hercé returns from exile in England, he is elected the first Mayor of Mayenne, serving until 1830.

 To be continued: Members of the de Hercé family do survive the Revolution and go on to find leading roles in the new world of France.
-The house was never returned to the de Hercé family.
+I am still investigating if the L'Hotel de Hercé was ever returned to the family.